rossberg/camp/README.txt

   color schemes, all inspired by actual HiFi displays from the past.
 Or use the context menu.

-* Visualisations: Ctrl/Command-Y cycles through different visualisations of the track playing.
+* Visualisations: Ctrl/Command-Y or a click in the space between time display and visualisation cycles through different visualisations of the track playing.
 Either Cover Art (default), Spectrum Analyzer, Wave Form, Oscilloscope, or None.

 * Cover: Clicking on the cover art will zoom it into a pop-up.
 Click again to